Hollywood comes home in luxe media rooms

 “Control of ambient light is a must,” says Raposo.
 “And for a home theater, so is dedicated theater seating.
 Frankly, design is such a personal decision, but lighting and seating have to be right.”

-To see a local take on home theaters and media rooms ready for Oscar Sunday, click on the photos in the gallery below for a closer look at our picks from the inRegister archives:
+To see a local take on home theaters and media rooms ready for any big-screen premiere, click on the photos in the gallery below for a closer look at our picks from the inRegister archives: